-- Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent SPPI, and that are not designated at FVTPL, are measured at amortised cost.
-The carrying amount of these assets is adjusted by any ECL allowance recognised and measured.
-Interest income from these financial assets is included in 'Interest and similar income' using the EIR method. - Fair value through other comprehensive income (FVOCI): Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVTPL, are measured at fair value through other comprehensive income (FVOCI).
+- Fair value through other comprehensive income (FVOCI): Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVTPL, are measured at fair value through other comprehensive income (FVOCI).
 Movements in the carrying amount are taken through other comprehensive income (OCI), except for the recognition of expected credit losses or writebacks, interest income and foreign exchange gains and losses.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in 'Other operating income' as 'Gain or loss on disposal of non-trading debt investments'.
 Interest income from these financial assets is included in 'Interest and similar income' using the effective interest rate (EIR) method. - Fair value through profit or loss (FVTPL): Assets that do not meet the criteria for amortised cost or FVOCI are measured at fair value through profit or loss.
 The Group may also designate a financial asset at FVTPL, if so doing eliminates or significantly reduces measurement or recognition inconsistencies.
-A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised in consolidated profit or loss and presented in the consolidated statement of profit or loss within 'Other operating income' as 'Income from trading book' in the year in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised and presented in the consolidated statement of profit or loss within 'Other operating income' as 'Income from trading book' in the year in which it arises.
 Interest income from these financial assets is included in 'Interest and similar income' using the EIR method.